Our Research Team

 M.S.
 Research Assistant

 Briant joined the lab at UCO in Fall 2019.
 As an undergraduate, his research focused on quantifying fish community change in urbanized prairie streams.
-He began his M.S. research on the occupancy of Bluntface Shiner in Spring 2021.
+He also was instrumental in maintaining the UCO Museum of Natural History’s Ichthyology Collection.
+Briant completed his M.S. thesis research on the distribution and habitat associations of Bluntface Shiner in 2023, and he was awarded the E.C.
+Hall Graduate Scholar Award for his scholarly achievements.
+In 2025, Briant began working with the Oklahoma Cooperative Fish and Wildlife Research Unit.

 Kobe White